-Taking notes is probably the most influential tool for getting the most out of your university and college.
+Notes in Class: Taking notes is probably the most influential tool for getting the most out of your university and college.
 Notes taking isn’t an important subject of matter for the students alone, this is something you will be doing in the bulk of your life.
-This article will help you to choose the effective style for taking the notes during the lecture.
+This article will help you to choose an effective style for taking notes during the lecture.

 High schools and universities have their own perks and downsides, the burdensome studies, the sleepless nights, overburdening fears yet the most memorable days.

-Often students find it hard to manage the studies along with their side activities.
+Often students find it hard to manage their studies along with their side activities.

 But a poise between the study and extracurricular activities can only be achieved by vigilantly using the study and lecture hours.

-Active notes taking hones the memory, not only it will improve the active listening skills of the students but also retains the concepts in the memory for a longer period of mind.
-Notes taking can be initially intimidating for the students, but it’s not as much as it seems.
+Active notes taking hones memory, not only it will improve the active listening skills of the students but also retains the concepts in the memory for a longer period of mind.
+Notes-taking can be initially intimidating for the students, but it’s not as much as it seems.

-Notes taking is not simply jotting down every single thing you hear during the lecture rather it is the art of smartly conceiving and noting which really is important; means the core concepts of the topic.
+Notes-taking is not simply jotting down every single thing you hear during the lecture rather it is the art of smartly conceiving and noting what really is important; which means the core concepts of the topic.